hobbo91/BetterBright/README.md

 **100% brightness will drain the battery faster!**

 In an age of quality 1800/2500mAh batteries, and nobody using UMD any more, battery drain isn't so much of a concern as was 10+ years ago.
+But still, it is a thing.

 ## Known issues